Îles de Los: History

-The islands have been inhabited for a long time and rose to prominence for their role in the Atlantic slave trade.
-The Kaloum or Kalum dialect of the Baga language was originally spoken on the island by a group of Baga people.

-In 1755, Miles Barber of the African Company of Liverpool established a trading post (then known as a factory) there employing workers skilled in ship repair as well as pilots for the local rivers.
+The islands have been inhabited by people who originally spoke the Kaloum or Kalum dialect of the Baga language by a group of Baga people for a long time before it later became a hub for the Atlantic slave trade when in 1755, Miles Barber of the African Company of Liverpool established a trading post (then known as a factory) there employing workers skilled in ship repair as well as pilots for the local rivers.
 This led to Kassa being known as "Factory Island".
 English-language sources in the 18th century gave various corrupted names for the islands including "Isles of Loss", "the Edlesses", "The Idols", or "Las Idolas".

 In 1812 Samuel Samo, a Dutch slave trader, was seized by the British there and taken to Freetown, Sierra Leone, where he appeared before the Vice Admiralty Court.
 He was the first person tried under the British Slave Trade Felony Act 1811.
 (See for context the 1818 Anglo-Dutch Slave Trade Treaty which established Mixed Commission Courts.)